norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb-multi-region.md

 1. Make sure you have installed [redis-cli](https://redis.io/download) and [jq](https://stedolan.github.io/jq/download/) in the operating environment.

-2. Make sure you have bound service instances which need to be exported to an app.
+2. Make sure you have bound service instances which need to be exported.
 Only bound service instances can be detected by the script.
 Use `cf bind-service <APP_NAME> <SERVICE_INSTANCE_NAME>` to bind service instances and run `cf services` to check bind status of services instances.
+You can bind the service instance to any app.

 3. Run following command in shell with primary Cloud Foundry cluster logged in: